sciabarracom/openwhisk-knative/README.md

-Nothing ready, the work in progress is in the devel branch.
+# OpenWhiskKnative work in progress

-No guarantees nor promises!